 It’s a reasonable way to focus people’s attention, which is a valuable scarce resource.

 Do you know why talking about and correcting each other’s mistakes in relationship is really challenging?
 It’s often times because people want different things (direction), want to do things differently (strategy), or requests aren’t contextualized to what works for each other (tactics).

 Alignment is key.
-Use this map.
-Find each other, be kind, and work together to get what you both want.
+Find each other, be slow to speak and listen carefully.
+Work together to get what you both want.

 How did you pick up on this mental model?